python-pillow/Pillow/docs/handbook/image-file-formats.rst

 PCD
 ^^^

 PIL reads PhotoCD files containing ``RGB`` data.
-By default, the 768x512 resolution is read.
-You can use the :py:meth:`~PIL.Image.Image.draft` method to read the lower resolution versions instead, thus effectively resizing the image to 384x256 or 192x128.
-Higher resolutions cannot be read by the Python Imaging Library.
+This only reads the 768x512 resolution image from the file.
+Higher resolutions are encoded in a proprietary encoding.

 PIXAR
 ^^^^^